Software Engeneering - Key Notes and considerations

 - Consulting with stakeholders, third party vendors and security specialists

-Software Development Life Cycle (SDLC) and Software Engineering Process
+Software Development Life Cycle (SDLC) and Engineering Process

 To ensure that software systems meet specified requirements, quality standards, cost constraints, and timelines is convinent to use the Software Development Life Cycle (SDLC) framework.
 This defines the stages involved in planning, designing, developing, testing, deploying, and maintaining software systems.